YodaSpock/WingedVelociraptors/README.md

 (Passive) Wins if he is killed
 ### Josh - Samurai
 (Passive) Cannot be swapped or stolen (other players don't know if swaps didn't happen)

+## Strech Goals
+Timer Music
+Sound Recording for each player
+Add Ellie as Villager or another player...
+Make Josh a Villain??? (or Annalise) otherwise too OP